allouis/sentiment-wordcloud/README.md

 This will build our `app.js`

-Sometimes the build will fail, i haven't quite worked out why, but this can be fixed by running
+Sometimes the build will fail, I haven't quite worked out why, but this can be fixed by running
+> N.B.
+I cannot replicate this on my other machine - may be a problem with my personal setup
 ```
 npm install handlebars
 ```